What is Prevymis?

 Store tablets or unmixed injection solution in the original packaging at room temperature, away from moisture, heat, and light.
 Keep each tablet in the foil blister pack until you are ready to take a tablet.

 Do not shake the injection solution bottle.
 Prepare your dose only when you are ready to give an injection.
-Do not use if the medicine has changed colors or has particles in it.
-Call your pharmacist for new medicine.

 Each single-use vial (bottle) of Prevymis injection is for one use only.
 Throw it away after one use, even if there is still medicine left inside.